Youyou117/Healthcare-Analysis/README.md

 c. by marital status
 d. by recency of immigration

-#### 3. Bonus Question:
-#### Do the results change when missing values (i.e., invalid responses) for the ‘household income’ are imputed?
+#### 3. Do the results change when missing values (i.e., invalid responses) for the ‘household income’ are imputed?
-Which assumptions do you have to make to perform such an analysis?

 ### Analyze in terms of Economic impact
 1. What is the economic impact of cardiovascular disease in Canada?